 Adverse Medicine Events Line

 Sometimes medicines have unexpected and undesirable side effects.
-The Adverse Medicines Events (AME) Line provides consumers with an avenue for reporting and discussing adverse experiences with medicines.
+The Adverse Medicine Events (AME) Line provides consumers with an avenue for reporting and discussing adverse experiences with medicines.
 Call the AME Line if you suspect that your medicine is causing a problem and you’re worried about using it.
 The AME Line provides independent, accurate and evidence-based information.

 AME Line is not for emergencies